konraddysput/ELKSample/README.md

 ## What is here?

-Here is example how to use elk stack with simple application write in nodejs, python and dotnet core to log information from containers to elasticsearch.
+Here is example how to use elk stack with simple nodejs, python and dotnet core applications to log information from containers to elasticsearch.

 ## Why should I use it?